 “Maybe we should’ve started a Bee Gees tribute band?
-They’re big in Mold” jokes Ritzy Bryan, lead vocalist & guitarist of alternative trio The Joy Formidable.
-She’s talking about her Welsh hometown, and how her affinity with the Flintshire county is stronger than ever, 10 years after releasing the band’s debut EP, A Balloon Called Moaning.
-“Matt’s got the shirt for it”, bassist Rhydian Dafydd chimes in, as drummer Matt Thomas feigns offense and laughs off the comment.
+They’re big in Mold,” jokes The Joy Formidable‘s lead vocalist & guitarist Ritzy Bryan.
+She’s talking about her hometown in Wales, and how her affinity with the Flintshire county is stronger than ever, 10 years after releasing the band’s debut EP A Balloon Called Moaning.
+“Matt’s got the shirt for it,” bassist Rhydian Dafydd chimes in.
+Drummer Matt Thomas feigns offense before laughing off the comment.

 ‘Passerby’, a b-side track from 2016 album Hitch, prefaces a stripped back version of ‘The Leopard & The Lung’.
-Lifted from their 2013 album Wolf’s Law, Ritzy introduces the track with a message about caring for, and protecting our environment.
-Rhydian’s gentle keys and the pairs dual vocals make this song a real set highlight.
+Taken from their 2013 album Wolf’s Law, Ritzy introduces the track with a message about caring for and protecting our environment.
+Rhydian’s gentle keys and the pair’s dual vocals make this song a real set highlight.
 Next, they ask the crowd if there’s a track they’d like to hear, and after lots of inaudible shouts, the band settle for ‘Caught On A Breeze’, before leaving the stage.

 They return for an encore of ‘Anemone’ – influenced by the tragedies of John Webster – and the formidable ‘The Everchanging Spectrum Of A Lie’.
 It’s an apt song to close with, as the trio have evolved and grown over the last decade into gracious, and talented performers.
 There’s nothing to lament about their celebratory performance of A Balloon Called Moaning, and that is a fitting legacy for a formidable record, produced by an equally formidable band.

 Order your 10 Year Anniversary reissue of A Balloon Called Moaning/Y Falŵn Drom on vinyl here.